-Right-of-use assets and lease liability (continued)

-The lease liability is initially measured at the present value of the lease payments that are not paid at that date.
+Right-of-use assets and lease liability (continued) The lease liability is initially measured at the present value of the lease payments that are not paid at that date.
 These include:

-- fixed payments, less any lease incentives receivable; - variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - amounts expected to be payable by the lessee under residual value guarantees; - the exercise price of a purchase option if the lessee is reasonably certain to exercise that option; and - payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate
+- fixed payments, less any lease incentives receivable; - variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - amounts expected to be payable by the lessee under residual value guarantees; - the exercise price of a purchase option if the lessee is reasonably certain to exercise that option; and - the lease.